TED Web Chat

 Compassionate Leave

-• Parents who suffer the loss of a child under the age of 18 or a stillbirth from the 24th week of pregnancy are entitled to two weeks’ Statutory Parental Bereavement Leave (SPBL) and Statutory Parental Bereavement Pay (SPBP) will be available to employees with 26 weeks continuous employment with the Council.
+c) Parents who suffer the loss of a child under the age of 18 or a stillbirth from the 24th week of pregnancy are entitled to two weeks’ Statutory Parental Bereavement Leave (SPBL), and Statutory Parental Bereavement Pay (SPBP) will be available to employees with 26 weeks of continuous employment with the Council.
 Please refer to Section 12 of this policy for further details.

-• Any long term “life partner” of an employee should be given equal consideration.
-Again approval applies as in (a) and (b) above.
+e) Any long-term “life partner” of an employee should be given equal consideration.
+Again, approval applies as in (a) and (b) above.

 Special Leave can be granted by the Assistant Director/Head of Department in consultation with Human Resources.
-This can be paid, unpaid or a combination of both for exceptional circumstances requested by an employee.
-Human Resources should always be informed of Compassionate Leave or Special Leave and will maintain a record on the employee’s personal file.
+An employee may request paid, unpaid, or a combination of both for exceptional circumstances.

 Statutory Parental Bereavement Leave & Pay

-• Statutory Parental Bereavement Pay (SPBP) will be available to employee’s with 26 weeks continuous employment with the Council (at the week before the week in which the child dies; as long as they are still employed by the Council on the day on which their child dies) and where their normal weekly earnings in the 8 weeks up to the week before the child’s death are not less than the lower earnings limit for National Insurance contributions purposes.
+c) Statutory Parental Bereavement Pay (SPBP) will be available to employees with 26 weeks of continuous employment with the Council (at the week before the week in which the child dies; as long as they are still employed by the Council on the day on which their child dies) and where their normal weekly earnings in the 8 weeks up to the week before the child’s death are not less than the lower earnings limit for National Insurance contributions purposes.

-• This entitlement will also be available to adults with parental responsibilities for children, who are not their birth parents, i.e. for adoptive parents, those who are fostering to adopt, legal guardians and most foster parents (except those in short-term fostering arrangements).
+d) This entitlement will also be available to adults with parental responsibilities for children, who are not their birth parents, i.e., adoptive parents, those who are fostering to adopt, legal guardians, and most foster parents (except those in short-term fostering arrangements).

-• The leave can be taken at any time up to 56 weeks from the date of the death of the child.
-(This timescale is deliberate as, for example, it would allow an employee to take leave at the first anniversary of the child’s death; and the bereavement leave can be added onto the end of a 52 week maternity leave).
+h) The leave can be taken at any time up to 56 weeks from the date of the death of the child.
+(This timescale is deliberate as, for example, it would allow an employee to take leave at the first anniversary of the child’s death, and the bereavement leave can be added onto the end of a 52-week maternity leave).

 Unpaid Leave